Pyr-000/VQGAN-CLIP/README.md

-This repository contains a modified generate.py with some added featuers.
+This repository contains a modified generate.py with some added features.
 Additional options can be viewed with generate.py -h

 By default, a video and a <=8MB gif will be generated for the input prompt, in addition to the image itself.